Skip to main content

 The Importance of Routine Teeth Cleanings

 dental cleaning near me | woman at west allis dentistThorough professional teeth cleanings with our skilled hygienist are essential for preventing gum disease and tooth loss.
-During this appointment, we remove plaque and tartar buildup that regular brushing cannot.
-It also allows us to check for signs of gum disease and address it before it progresses.
+During this gentle appointment, we remove plaque and tartar buildup that regular brushing cannot.
+Our team prioritizes your comfort at every step, ensuring a stress-free experience and dental cleaning that does not hurt while we check for signs of gum disease and address any concerns before they progress.

 The goal is to preserve your teeth but also protect your overall health.
 Gum disease is linked to numerous systemic conditions, including heart and lung disease, diabetes, stroke, dementia, and rheumatoid arthritis.